yvzn/vite-plugin-dotenv-in-html/README.md

 # ViteJS plugin: _.env in HTML_

-A simple ViteJS plugin to replace _.env_ variables in `index.html`.
+A ViteJS plugin to replace _.env_ variables in `index.html`.

 (i.e. `import.meta.env.VITE_` variables).

 ## Rationale

-A very small and simple plugin, with minimal configuration and footprint.
-There are many other plugins that achieve the same goal, plus other great features.
-This is a minimalist implementation.
+A very small plugin, with minimal configuration and footprint, no dependencies.

+Other plugins achieve the same goal, they have great features but are usually bigger.

 ## Installation